 Singaporeans are no strangers to a ballot.
 We (or more accurately, our parents) ballot for our primary school placements, and we grow up to ballot for our Build-To-Order (BTO) flats as adults.
 Buying a BTO is a rite of passage for most Singaporean couples, yet it can also be a process that takes multiple tries before you successfully ballot for one.

-If you are already planning to live with or near your or your spouse’s parents, you can use the Multi-Generation Priority Scheme (MGPS) and the Married Child Priority Scheme (MCPS) to increase your BTO ballot chances.
+If you are already planning to live with or near your or your spouse’s parents, you can use the Multi-Generation Priority Scheme (MGPS) and the Family Care Scheme (FCS) to increase your BTO ballot chances.
 For those who aren’t, perhaps you may wish to consider doing after reading this article.

 Read Also: How Much Can You Save By Opting For A BTO Flat Over A Resale Flat

-What Is The Married Child Priority Scheme (MCPS) and Multi-Generation Priority Scheme (MGPS)?
+What Is The Family Care Scheme (FCS) (Proximity) and Multi-Generation Priority Scheme (MGPS)?

 Multi-Generation Priority Scheme (MGPS)